 If you are a caregiver to an elderly person, keep in mind that when you fight constipation with too many laxatives it can lead to diarrhea and increase the chances of unhygienic conditions around the genital region, that in turn can cause urinary infections.
 Most infections arise from E. coli bacteria, which lives in the colon.
 Also, after female menopause, there is a decrease in the protective normal vaginal bacteria, so if stool bacteria gets into that area it can easily grow and travel into the bladder.

-Bottom line (pun intended), fight the constipation!
-But also remember to practice good personal hygiene habits and double down on preventive methods to decrease number of E. coli in your gut, improve vaginal health, and drink D-Mannose to decrease your chances of contracting a UTI.
+Bottom line (pun intended), fight constipation!
+But also remember to practice good personal hygiene habits and double down on preventive methods to decrease the number of E. coli in your gut, improve vaginal health, and use D-Mannose to decrease your chances of contracting a UTI.

 Read next: Preventing UTI with probiotics.